BioSchemas/map2model/README.md

 1. Install Python dependencies using the command ```pip3 install -r requirements.txt```.
 1. Run the map2model module by executing the command ```python3 run.py```.
 1. After executing the ```run.py``` command a web browser will ask for a Google Account authentication. **Log in using the account you used for step 2.**
-1. Once complete, the new markdown files can be found in the *map2model > docs > spec_files* folder.
-There should be a folder per each specification listed in ```configuration.yml```.
+1. Once complete, the specifications can be found in a subfolder inside *map2model > docs > spec_files* folder.
+There should be a folder for each specification listed in ```configuration.yml```.

 ### Update specifications repository

 1. Fork [Bioschemas specification repository](https://github.com/BioSchemas/specifications)
-1. Clone your copy (i.e., fork) to your local computer.
+1. Clone your fork to your local computer.
 1. If you added a new specification, copy the entire folder from *map2model > docs > spec_files* into the top level of the local copy of **specifications**.
 1. If you changed an existing specification copy the ``specification.html`` from the specification subfolder in *map2model > docs > spec_files* into the appropriate specification folder in the local **specifications** repo.
 1. Check everthing is OK.
 If it is, commit your changes.
-Then push to GitHub hosted version of your fork.
+Then push to the GitHub hosted version of your fork.
-1. Make a **Pull Request** of your specifications repository fork.
+1. Make a **Pull Request** of your specifications repository fork:
       - Go to the GitHub webpage and choose your fork of the main **specifications** repository.
       - Click the button called *Create new pull request*
       - Click the green button titled *Create pull request*
       - Write a simple summary of your changes in the *Write* window.
       - Click *Create pull request* button
 1. Your changes will now be manually checked to ensure they do not conflict with existing content.
-1. Wait until your **Pull Request** is merged to [Bioschemas Web](https://github.com/BioSchemas/bioschemas.github.io)
+1. Wait until your **Pull Request** is merged into [Bioschemas Web](https://github.com/BioSchemas/bioschemas.github.io)
       > To preserve [Bioschemas Web Page](http://bioschemas.org), changes to [bioschemas.github.io repository](https://github.com/BioSchemas/bioschemas.github.io) will be issued by Bioschemas Web Master.
 1. Check your changes at [Specifications Bioschemas Web section](htt://bioschemas.org/bsc_specs)